 BOLTON VOLUNTEER FIRE COMPANY INC.

+We have been living with and dealing with the COVID-19 virus for three years now.
+It seems that every few months we are confronted with a new variant.
+RSV and this years strain of the flu have added to the mix.
 The Bolton Fire Department has nearly all of their members vaccinated with the COVID-19 vaccine.
-76% of the members have been fully or partially vaccinated for both the benefit of the members and the public.
-We will however continue to practice and follow the guidelines of the CDC by maintaining social distancing and wearing masks.
+Almost all of the members have been fully or partially vaccinated for both the benefit of the members and the public.
+We will however continue to practice and follow the guidelines of the CDC by maintaining social distancing and wearing masks when the member feels it appropriate.
 We will try to minimize contact with the public when we are on calls when possible.
 We ask the public to do the same.

 2022 Year to Date Statistics